YanivWein24/GuessTheNumber-Python/Readme.txt

+Requirements: Python 3.0 +

+Download **guess_a_number.py** or clone it to your local repository in order to run it.

-* To start playing, please uncomment the function call of your wanted version * There are 3 versions for this game:
+* To select a version and start playing, uncomment the function call related to your wanted version *

+There are 3 versions for this game:

 In the first 2 versions, the player needs to guess the number that was picked by the PC.